 There was not so long ago an animated debate on Twitter and elsewhere about whether Jamaican children should be taught in English or in their first language, Jamaican Creole.
 It is a complex issue that has preoccupied our island since I did my teacher’s diploma eons ago.
 In at least two respects, the status quo has remained much the same over the intervening decades.
 The low performance of students in English in the Caribbean regional examinations persists with little variation, as does the linguistic- performance-demographic of the discussants – how’s that for a term? – who are almost invariably people expert in the ‘prestige’ language of English and who also have expertise in the ‘deprecated’ Creole language.

-The nature of that debate need not preoccupy us.
-What is interesting is that the politics of language here in Canada is not entirely dissimilar.
+The nature of that debate need not preoccupy us at the moment.
+What is interesting to me as a Canadian and as a Jamaican is that the politics of language here in Canada is not entirely dissimilar.
 One could argue that, willy-nilly, English is the prestige code in Canada, and that French speakers carry a chip on their shoulders that is not unlike the baggage that creole speakers carry about the Creole.
 Most people in the two communities of speakers are fiercely proud and very defensive about their respective languages, sometimes to the exclusion of good sense.

 My language politics are simple.
 A language is the best way to enter a culture, to discover both the good and bad of it.
 English-speaking Canadians should learn French.
 Not to do so is to deprive oneself of a culture and history rooted in the place that we all call (by an Iroquois name!)
 Canada.
 Creole speakers should learn English, or French, or Dutch, whatever is the linguistic code lexically related to the creole they speak.
 In that way, they own both their creole and its imperial root.
 But they should learn other languages as well, European ones, and Amerindian ones and Hakka and Hindi, and any other languages needed to communicate with proximate linguistic groups, or even those farther afield.
 Not to do so is foolish, since the communities of creole speakers, whether Kwéyol or Tok Pidgin or Krio, are currently small and relatively powerless.
 It may not always be so, but that is how it presently is.